citp/privacy-policy-historical/m/mi/mil/militaryfactory.com.md

-> *The following text is extracted and transformed from the militaryfactory.com privacy policy that was archived on 2010-11-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101104195007id_/http%3A//militaryfactory.com/privacy-policy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the militaryfactory.com privacy policy that was archived on 2011-06-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110601213355id_/http%3A//www.militaryfactory.com/privacy-policy.asp) for the most accurate reproduction.*

-# The Military Factory Privacy Policy
+# MilitaryFactory.com Privacy Policy

-**Secrets, secrets are no fun; secrets, secrets hurt someone.**

-_UPDATED: 12/3/2009_
+UPDATED: 12/3/2009

 Your privacy is important to us!

-**Stat Tracking**
+Stat Tracking

 MilitaryFactory.com does not collect any personal information about you during your visit to our website.
 We have no interest in you as a person, only as an anonymous entity with observable behavioral patterns.
 As such we do collect standard traffic and user habit information that most every other website you visit collects.
 This information is used to gain a better understanding of user behavior and traffic patterns to which we can use to provide a better user experience on our website in the future.
 The statistical tracking allows up to see what technologies our users are viewing the site with and allows us to make changes to our site to accommodate this technology.

 For your information, the following is the only information we collect during a typical visit to our website:

   * Browser Type and Resolution
   * Operating System